Packaging ESP-IDF Components

 ## Getting Started

-For testing purposes, it's recommended to upload the components to the staging server first.
-To upload components to our staging server, you may follow the steps in the Login to Staging Registry section.
+For testing purposes, we recommend to upload the components to the staging server first.

 compote upload --profile "staging" --component test_cmp

-To use the uploaded component in your project, you need to specify the registry URL in the idf_component.yml
+To use it in your project, add the registry URL in your manifest:

 dependencies: